zyfone/UGA/README.md

 ---
-submitting to the chinaMM2023 conference，we will update the code after the paper is officially accepted
+submitting to the XXXX，we will update the code after the paper is officially accepted

 For RTX30 GPU, according code in new branch